by Jim Haldenwang

 Why should humans explore Mars?

-Granted there are valid scientific reasons for exploring Mars, the next question is: Why use humans?
+Granted there are valid scientific reasons for exploring Mars, we might then ask if we really need to send humans there.
 Why not rely on robots, which are much cheaper and safer?
 The answer is that robots have limits.
 Consider, for example, the task of searching for Martian fossils that may be four billion years old.
 The oldest fossils on Earth have been found by paleontologists in remote corners of the globe, after years of painstaking effort.
 Had this task been left up to robots, it is unlikely these fossils would have been discovered.
 Even the best of robots do not come close to matching the sophistication of human beings.
 This sophistication has been essential to making the most profound discoveries here on Earth.

 There are other reasons to explore Mars.
 According to former President George W. Bush, "The desire to explore and understand is part of our character."
 The European Space Agency is also planning to send humans to Mars.
 According to their first planning document, "The desire to explore is a fundamental heritage of the European people."
 However, ESA's director of human spaceflight, Daniel Sacotte, said: "The search for territory is basic for animals and for mankind. …let's go for having the territory."
 So, eventual colonization is another reason to visit and explore Mars.
 Indeed, the very long-term survival of the human species may depend upon having self-sustaining colonies on multiple worlds, as insurance against a planetary catastrophe such as a large asteroid impact or supervolcano eruption.
 According to the renowned astrophysicist Stephen Hawking, "It is important for the human race to spread out into space for the survival of the species.
 Life on Earth is at the ever-increasing risk of being wiped out by a disaster, such as sudden global warming, nuclear war, a genetically engineered virus or other dangers we have not yet thought of."